ivancuric/css-selector-performance/Optimizing CSS.md

 ## Quality over quantity

 A bigger problem of simply having expensive selectors is having _a lot_ of them.
 This is know as "style bloat", and you've probably seen the problem a lot.
 Typical examples are sites which import entire CSS frameworks like Bootstrap or Foundation, while using less than 10% of the transfered CSS.
-Another example are old, never refactored projects whose CSS has devolved into, as I like to call them, "Chronological Style Sheets" - CSS with a ton of appended classes to the end of the file over the years, as the project changed and grew, now looking more like an overgrown garden full of weeds.
+Another example are old, never refactored projects whose CSS has devolved into, as I like to call them, "Chronological Style Sheets" - CSS with a ton of appended classes to the end of the file as the project changed and grew, now looking more like an overgrown garden full of weeds.

 Not only does a large CSS file take longer to transfer, (and network is the _biggest_ bottleneck in website performance), they also take longer to parse.

+If you want to go a bit more in depth about how the browsers parse CSS, [check out Nicole Sullivan's post on Webkit](https://calendar.perfplanet.com/2011/css-selector-performance-has-changed-for-the-better/), [Ilya Grigorik's article on how Blink does it](https://developers.google.com/web/fundamentals/performance/critical-rendering-path/constructing-the-object-model) , or [Lin Clark's article on Mozilla's new Stylo CSS engine](https://hacks.mozilla.org/2017/08/inside-a-super-fast-css-engine-quantum-css-aka-stylo/).
+For now, we'll keep it
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTQwNzY1Ml19
+eyJoaXN0b3J5IjpbLTk5NjgyMDc1XX0=
 -->